-Verbal contact to the Clinical Instructor at the clinical education center is required within the first hour of their designated starting time for each day they are absent, tardy or requesting early release from the clinical education center.
-In the event the Clinical Instructor is off that particular day, speak directly to the person designated in charge.
+- Verbal contact to a CEC Clinical Preceptor at the clinical education center is required within the first hour of their designated starting time for each day they are absent, tardy or requesting early release from the clinical education center. - In the event a CEC Clinical Preceptor is not available, speak directly to the person designated in charge.